 CHESNUTT, CHARLES WADDELL (20 June 1858-15 Nov.
-1932), a novelist, short-story writer, and lawyer, was the first black writer to deal with race from the Negro's point of view.
-Born in Cleveland to Andrew J. and Maria Chesnutt, the family moved to Fayetteville, N.C. where Chesnutt grew up.
-He graduated from Howard School at 16 and augmented his education with study in German, French, and Greek.
+1932) was an AFRICAN AMERICAN author and lawyer who dealt with sensitive issues, like race, from an African American point of view.
+Born in Cleveland to Andrew J. and Maria Chesnutt, the family moved to Fayetteville, North Carolina, where the Chesnutts had family ties.
+Charles graduated from Howard School at 16 and additionally studied German, French, and Greek.
 He taught himself stenography to make a living.
 Chesnutt became a teacher in black schools in North Carolina, and at 19 was assistant principal of the New Fayetteville Normal School, and later its principal.
 He kept a journal, from which he would draw for his writing.
-Chesnutt came to Cleveland in 1883.
-He studied law and was a stenographer for Judge SAMUEL WILLIAMSON.
+Chesnutt returned to Cleveland in 1883; he worked as a stenographer for Judge SAMUEL WILLIAMSON and studied law.
 He was admitted to the Ohio bar in 1887 and served as a court reporter to support his family and writing.